 The proposed development will have a prominent position in the context of the immediate area due to its location adjacent to the River Liffey.
-The 305 no. proposed units, which are dispersed throughout the site, sit comfortably within the topography of the site and surroundings providing an appropriate density of development, whilst respecting the form and scale of existing built fabric to the immediate south and west of the site and to the east, on the opposite side of the River Liffey.
+The 333 no. proposed units, which are dispersed throughout the site, sit comfortably within the topography of the site and surroundings providing an appropriate density of development, whilst respecting the form and scale of existing built fabric to the immediate south and west of the site and to the east, on the opposite side of the River Liffey.

 The form, architecture and landscaping of the proposed development have been informed, but not determined, by the surrounding area.

-As indicated on the architectural drawings and discussed in the Architectural Design Statement, prepared by Brian Connelly Associates, submitted with this application, the development would be finished in materials of the highest quality to ensure it creates a distinct scheme with its own character while integrating well with adjacent houses.
-Each dwelling will feature a mix of brick work and stone/concrete/render finish to external walls and selected blue/black slate or tile finish to roof.
+As indicated on the architectural drawings and discussed in the Architectural Design Statement, prepared C+W O'Brien Architects, submitted with this application, the development would be finished in materials of the highest quality to ensure it creates a distinct scheme with its own character while integrating well with adjacent houses.
+Each dwelling will feature a mix of brick work/standing seam metal cladding/render finish to external walls and selected tile finish to roof.